-First, of course, you need to develop your brand strategy, but once you've got that, then the big questions is:
+First, of course, you need to learn how to do brand strategy and run your first brand strategy workshop, but once you've got that, then the big questions is:

 How to translate those insights into visuals?

 You might want to make the brand look smart, professional, clean, or whatever it might be—but how to actually do that?

 To answer this question, I will show you how I went from strategy to design on a real case scenario.

 So, first I run a brand strategy workshop with my client, so that way I gain some understanding of the business.

 I'm looking at the strategy as a whole, but there are 4 elements that are especially important: Target Audience, Market Analysis, Brand Personality and Tone of Voice.

 I use my 9-step brand strategy framework, but you can use any other framework, as long as it covers these basics.

 You simply need to know what questions to ask, and then combine these answers with your own research to develop some ideas.

 Once you have some ideas, then you need to pick words that are visual and narrow down you exploration by creating mood boards.